Indicators

 With regards to crisis and transitional accommodation for children and young people in Tasmania, there is an obvious need for adequate government funding to enable organisations to operate these services with a staffing model which can support the safety and wellbeing of both clients and staff.

-TasCOSS calls on the next state government to:
+TasCOSS calls on the Tasmanian Government to:

 - Develop a dedicated Child and Youth Homelessness Action Plan to better coordinate services for homeless children and young people, especially those with unaccompanied or other complex needs.